 Mr. Heffernan serves as Chairman of our Board in addition to his role as Chief Executive Officer.
 In May 2015, our Board appointed Mr. Santini as lead independent director.
-As lead independent director, Mr. Santini is responsible for, among other things
+As lead independent director, Mr. Santini is responsible for, among other things:

-- advising the Chairman of our Board and of the committees of our Board as to the information needs, agenda, schedule and budgeting of time for meetings; - collaborating with the Chairman of our Board on evaluating and improving the effectiveness of our Board; offering counsel to individual directors on the performance of their duties; - leading executive sessions of our Board's independent directors; and - serving as principal liaison between the non-employee directors and the Chairman of our Board on significant or sensitive issues.
+- advising the Chairman of our Board and of the committees of our Board as to the information needs, agenda, schedule and budgeting of time for meetings; - collaborating with the Chairman of our Board on evaluating and improving the effectiveness of our Board; - offering counsel to individual directors on the performance of their duties; - leading executive sessions of our Board's independent directors; and - serving as principal liaison between the non-employee directors and the Chairman of our Board on significant or sensitive issues.

-We combine the Chairman and Chief Executive Officer positions because we believe that, at this critical juncture in our development, Mr. Heffernan is best suited to oversee the development and implementation of our strategic vision, including our planned transition from a development stage company into a commercial pharmaceutical organization.
+We combine the Chairman and Chief Executive Officer positions because we believe that Mr. Heffernan is best positioned to oversee the development and implementation of our strategic vision to become the leader in responsible pain management by developing and commercializing innovative, differentiated products for patients suffering from pain.
 Mr. Heffernan's tenure as Chairman also reflects our Board's confidence in his leadership and vision for us and recognizes his accomplishments.
-We believe that by creating a lead independent director position held by Mr. Santini, we have designed a governance structure that best advances our objectives while maintaining proper checks and balances on senior management, and providing the independent members of our Board with open and transparent communication regarding our strategic planning activities
+We believe that by having a lead independent director position held by Mr. Santini, we have designed a governance structure that best advances our objectives while maintaining proper checks and balances on senior management, and providing the independent members of our Board with open and transparent communication regarding our strategic planning activities.

 One of the key functions of our Board is informed oversight of our risk management process.
 Our Board does not have a standing risk management committee, but rather administers this oversight function directly through our Board as a whole, as well as through various standing committees of our Board that address risks inherent in their respective areas of oversight.
 In particular, our Board is responsible for monitoring and assessing strategic risk exposure and our audit committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including adopting guidelines and policies to govern the process by which risk assessment and management is undertaken.
-The audit committee also monitors compliance with legal and regulatory requirements.
+The audit committee also monitors compliance with legal, regulatory and cybersecurity requirements.
 Our nominating and corporate governance committee monitors the effectiveness of our corporate governance practices, including whether they are successful in preventing illegal or improper liability-creating conduct.
 Our compensation committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.